-When coupling with a biology model (PISCES or LOBSTER), it is possible to calculate the light attenuation using information from the biology model.
-At the time of this writing, reading the light attenuation from a file is not implemented yet in the reference version.
+When coupling with a biological model (for example PISCES or LOBSTER), it is possible to calculate the light attenuation using information from the biology model.
+Without biological model, it is still possible to introduce a horizontal variation of the light attenuation by using the observed ocean surface color.
+At the time of writing, the latter has not been implemented in the reference version.